ldbv-by/bav4/wc-docs/bayern-atlas.md

 	geoResourceId: "atkis",  //Id of the linked GeoResource (string)
 	opacity: 1, // Opacity (number, 0, 1, optional)
 	visible: true,  // Visibility (boolean, optional)
-	zIndex: 0  // Index of this layer within the list of active layers.
+	zIndex: 0,  // Index of this layer within the list of active layers.
 When not set, the layer will be appended at the end (number, optional)
-}
+	style: { baseColor: #fcba03 },  // If applicable the style of this layer (Style, optional),
+	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional) }

 ModifyLayerOptions {
 	opacity: 1, // Opacity (number, 0, 1, optional)
 	visible: true,  // Visibility (boolean, optional)
-	zIndex: 0  // Index of this layer within the list of active layers.
+	zIndex: 0,  // Index of this layer within the list of active layers.
 When not set, the layer will be appended at the end (number, optional)
-}
+	style: { baseColor: #fcba03 }  // If applicable the style of this layer (Style, optional),
+	displayFeatureLabels: true // If applicable labels of features should be displayed (boolean, optional) }

+Style {
+		baseColor: #fcba03 //A simple base color as style for this layer (seven-character hexadecimal notation) or `null` }
 ```